 Colorado Springs Republican Shane Sandridge is chief sponsor of House Bill 1114, dubbed “Protect Minors From Mutilation And Sterilization.”
 It’s a sensational title that has nothing to do with protecting children nor preventing mutilations.

-Fellow House sponsors include Rod Bockenfeld, Stephen Humphrey, Patrick Neville, Lori Saine, Matt Soper and Dave Williams.
+Fellow state House sponsors include representatives Rod Bockenfeld, Stephen Humphrey, Patrick Neville, Lori Saine, Matt Soper and Dave Williams.

 What Sandridge and other sponsors seek to do is make it illegal for medical doctors and other professionals to treat children trying to sort through a condition called gender dysphoria.
 Simply put, the well-documented condition affects children of all ages who are, for whatever reason, troubled by their “assigned” sex.
 The condition has nothing to do with children who model the opposite sex.
 It’s about people who focus on their given biological sex assignment, and are consistently concerned by it.